top of page

 Tahini Loaf

-A tahini loaf has come to be the Passover bread in many Israeli households - as one of this holiday’s rituals is to refrain from eating grains.
-This loaf is an excellent example showing that grain is not necessary for bread making, and seeds can be a good alternative.
-It is not a cake-like bread, so do not add it to your banana, or zucchini bread file.
-It has a neutral flavor, it's dense and can be nicely sliced just like any bread for a sandwich (minus the crust, though).
+A tahini loaf has become the Passover bread in many Israeli households, as one of this holiday’s rituals is to refrain from eating grains.
+This loaf is an excellent example of grain not being necessary for bread making, and seeds can be a good alternative.
+It is not a cake-like bread, so do not add it to your banana or zucchini bread file.
+It has a neutral flavor, is dense, and can be nicely sliced, just like any bread for a sandwich (minus the crust).
 Toast it if you wish, and pair it with any sweet or savory spread.

 Ingredients